Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 FPGA Flash Update Commands
 --------------------------

 In the Alveo™ U30, the satellite controller (SC) supports an out-of-band method of FPGA flash image upgrade.
 Optionally, Server BMC shall initiate and perform the upgrade process by sending the I2C commands to the satellite controller firmware.
 The out-of-band FPGA FW update is supported at I2C address 0x65 (0xCA in 8-bit).
+Currently, Satellite Controller supports only 100 KHz I2C speed for all the FPGA flash update commands mentioned in this section.

-***Note*:** The satellite controller will perform I2C clock-stretching, wherever applicable, to perform the requested actions.
+**Note:** The satellite controller will perform I2C clock-stretching, wherever applicable, to perform the requested actions.

+**Note:** It is recommended for the BMC to add 2 seconds as inter-command interval.

 In addition to the FPGA flash update via OoB, SC also supports other FPGA flash related operations like: